Chance are, if you’re reading this article, you’re probably thinking to yourself…

 But one thing you may…

-Notice here is that Geico doesn’t say fifteen minutes could save you 15% more on your LIFE INSURANCE.
-And that’s because, purchasing life insurance is a lot more difficult that purchasing auto insurance.
+Notice about Martin’s pitch is that he doesn’t say fifteen minutes could save you 15% more on your LIFE INSURANCE.
+And in our opinion, it’s because purchasing life insurance is a lot more difficult than purchasing auto insurance.

 Now we’re not suggesting…